Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Dialogs/shopify_OrderStatus.md

 - Handle hassle-free order status inquiries of your customers.
 - Leverage the 'Order Status' dialog template for personalized support, freeing up your agents to focus on more critical tasks.

-#### Note: Both the sub-domain and API Key are required for Shopify to connect successfully.
+**Note: Both the Sub Domain and API Key are required for Shopify to connect successfully.**

 Don't miss out on enhancing customer satisfaction and streamlining your Shopify processes.
 Get started with the Order Status feature today!